ryanegis/support-portal/docs/Reference/Encryption.md

 To test: Email anything from PaperTrail to that email and it should automatically be encrypted.

-> Tip: The [KeyStore Explorer](http://keystore-explorer.sourceforge.net/index.php) application can be used to create and import certificates into most formats.

 ## Decrypting Inbound Email (SMIME)

 Under `Services -> Properties -> Imports` configure.

-**Email Decryption Cert Path**: A path to a JCEKS Key Store that contains one or more keys to decrypt incoming email.
+**Email Decryption Cert Path**: A path to a JCEKS Key Store  (Note: JCEKS not JKS) that contains one or more keys to decrypt incoming email.
 The file should have an `jceks` extension.
 Each entry in the keystore should have the same password as the keystore it self.

 **Email Decryption Password**: The password to the keystore.